 4. Power Query

-  If you want to get month name from a date in a smart way then power query is your calling.
-It can allow you to convert a date into the month and extract a month number or a month name from a date as well.
-Power query is a complete pack for you to work with dates.
-Here you have below data and here you need months from dates.
+If you want to get a month’s name from a date in a smart way then power query is your calling.
+It can allow you to convert a date into a month and extract a month number or a month name from a date as well.
+Power query is a complete package for you to work with dates.
+Here you have the below data and here you need months from dates.

 - First of all, convert your data into a table.

 - After that, select any of the cells from the table and go to data tab.